GSTT-CSC/gstt-csc.github.io/_pages/fellowship_cohort_applications.md

 </p>
 <strong>What if I am promoted to a higher pay banding during the fellowship? </strong>

-<p>The pay banding you receive throughout the fellowship year is the same as your pay banding at the start of the fellowship in August 2024.</p>
+<p>The salary that your Employer is reimbursed for your time on the fellowship is determined by your pay banding at the start of the fellowship in August 2024 and does not change.</p>
 <strong>What if I go on sick leave or maternity during the fellowship year? </strong>

 <p>This fellowship is a time-bound opportunity that runs for 12 months between the dates specified.